 Rain and dew make flower shots more interesting.
 Look for flowers with dew drops on them, or just spray some water on them yourself.

 You can always post-process the photo to enhance it.
 Some of the common post processing techniques used in flower photos are cropping the photograph, increasing saturation to give richer colors, increasing contrast and brightness, and adding vignetting effects.
 Vignetting is the dark shadows on the corners of a photograph’s frame, often caused by the lens.
 Adding vignetting moves the eye to the center of the photograph.

 About the Author:

-This articles was written by Tushit Jain from TwistedTripod.
-A place for learning photography and sharing your best photographs, travel stories, destinations and occasionally stuff from another life.
+This article was written by Tushit Jain from TwistedTripod, a place for learning photography and sharing your best photographs, travel stories, destinations, and occasionally stuff from another life.